visgl/deck.gl/docs/upgrade-guide.md

 ### Dependencies

 deck.gl 4.1 requires luma.gl as peer dependency, but 5.0 specifies it as a normal "dependency".
 This means that many applications no longer need to list luma.gl in their package.json.
-Applications that do might get multiple copies of luma.gl installed, which will not work. **luma.gl will detect this situattion during run-time throwing an exception**, but **npm and yarn will not detect it during install time**.
+Applications that do might get multiple copies of luma.gl installed, which will not work. **luma.gl will detect this situation during run-time throwing an exception**, but **npm and yarn will not detect it during install time**.
 Thus your build can look successful but will fail during upgrade.

 ### Layer Props